 Because cardboard is nearly universal across all industries, shredders see use across nearly every industry, from manufacturing to finance.
 The only question is whether or not a particular company shreds enough cardboard to warrant a special piece of equipment for the task.
 Special needs such as the aforementioned security concerns may also make a cardboard shredder a smart purchase.

-History of Shredders
+Accessories of Cardboard Shredders

 Other equipment/tools used with shredders.
 Depending on the needs of your company, in addition to the shredders you may need tools for organizing, packaging waste, feeling bulk in and out, and so on and so forth.
 You may also want to implement different tools to help maintain data security in case of sensitive data on shredded cardboard.